systemd

 Performance at scale

-On busy logs servers, or when querying long timeframes that match millions of log entries, the plugin has a sampling algorithm to allow it respond promptly.
+On busy logs servers, or when querying long timeframes that match millions of log entries, the plugin has a sampling algorithm to allow it to respond promptly.
 It works like this:

 - The latest 500k log entries are queried in full, evaluating all the fields of every single log entry.
 This evaluation allows counting the unique values per field, updating the counters next to each value at the filters section of the dashboard.